 Another way blood cells may be classified is by Rh factors.
 People who have Rh factors in their blood are called "Rh positive."
 People without these factors are called "Rh negative."
 Rh negative people form antibodies against Rh factor if they receive Rh positive blood.

-There are also other factors to identify blood cells, in addition to ABO and Rh.
+There are also many other blood-related factors that differ among people, in addition to ABO and Rh.

 Most of the time, a blood transfusion between compatible groups (such as O+ to O+) does not cause a problem.
+However, minor mismatches in blood factors can cause a reaction.
+It is usually mild.
 Blood transfusions between incompatible groups (such as A+ to O-) cause an immune response.
 This can lead to a serious transfusion reaction.
-The immune system attacks the donated blood cells, causing them to burst.
+The immune system attacks the donated blood cells, destroying them.

 Today, all blood is carefully screened.
 Transfusion reactions are rare.